Nextome/nextome.github.io/docs/Nextome Map View/integration.md

 - See [Map-usage](./Usage/initialize.md) to use Nextome MapView component.

-### Examples
-A full working example app is available on [this repository](https://github.com/Nextome/nextome-phoenix-android-whitelabel).
-Run the `MapActivity` to see Nextome Sdk in action.
-It also contains a seamless outdoor/indoor map integration using *OpenStreetMap* for outdoor and *Nextome Flutter Map* for indoor.

 <br>

 ## IOS integraton

 ### Prerequisites

-- Xcode 14.3
+- Xcode 15.3
 - Make sure that your project meets these requirements:
    - Swift 5.7
    - Minimum deployment: iOS 13.2
 - Have working credentials for our Artifactory repository

 !!! warning "Credentials"
 If you need access to artifactory, contact us at [info@nextome.com](mailto:info@nextome.com).

 ### How to include